ECuiDev/obsidian-quiz-generator/README.md

 ### Next Release

-- **Generation Details:** Save links to notes used for quiz generation.
-- **Dynamic Analysis:** Get real-time feedback on your response to short and long answer questions.
-- **More Models:** Support for Google Gemini, Anthropic Claude, OpenRouter, PerplexityAI, Cohere, and Ollama.
+- **Faster Question Creation:** Custom UI to streamline creating your own questions from scratch.

 ### Future Releases

-- **Better Question Creation:** Custom UI to streamline creating your own questions from scratch.
 - **Callout Aliases:** Specify what callout type identifiers you want to use.
 - **Randomize Choices:** Randomize order in which choices for multiple choice and select all that apply questions are displayed.
 - **New Question Type:** Categorization questions.